golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 Submit the code again, requesting more tasks to see how the autoscaler expands the cluster, as the work progresses (give it up to 5 mins).

+Note `--` separating the application arguments from `ray submit` arguments.

 ```bash
 # Submit the app with 400 tasks
 ray submit golem-cluster.yaml simple-task.py -- --count 400